Riddhish Herbals

 About Lindi Piper Churna (Pippali)

 One point clears up most of the confusion in the market.
 Pippali is the fruit of the long pepper vine — this product.
 Pippalimool, sold as Ganthoda, is the root of the same plant.
-They share a parent vine but are treated as separate medicines in the classical texts.
+They share a parent vine but stand as separate medicines in the classical texts.
 If you want the root, look for Ganthoda.

 Traditional Ayurvedic Importance